 - Employees are entitled, on written request, to be informed in writing of every employment, promotion or training opportunity that arises during the period when they are on qualified leave.

 - The employees’ pension, health and disability benefits, and seniority continue to accumulate while they are absent on the leave; however, the employees are required to continue to pay their share of required contributions to benefits (if any), within a reasonable time, unless they notify the employer of their intention to discontinue contributions during that period.
+Non-contribution by the employee does not impact employment status.
 If an employer pays contributions to a benefit, it must continue to pay them during the employee’s leave of absence, unless the employee does not pay the employee’s contributions, if any, within a reasonable time.

 Prince Edward Island